 Easy Paleo Recipes for Breakfast from Other Readers

 I am a member of a large Paleo Facebook group.
 I think it’s interesting and I get a lot of ideas from other people who also eat Paleo.
 I’d like to share some of the comments with you.
 So one day Page N. asked the other members of the group what they like to eat for go-to breakfast ideas.
 I’d like to include some of the responses that apply here.
 These responses are for quick and easy breakfast ideas.

 Aliza said We do eggs with whatever veggies we like in it.
 Broccoli, spinach, peppers, mushrooms, onion and whatever else we have I am not a huge egg eater but love to eat these.
 Meat if you want to add that too.

 Alyssa said Plantain pancake made with yellow plantain, tbsp cassava flour and tbsp water, some leftover meat and roasted veggies!
 Sherri said My new GO-TO breakfast!!
 It makes me feel sooooo good, satiated, and gives me loads of energy!

 2-3 hardboiled eggs

 Some ideas were mentioned that I have recipes for below so I didn’t add those.
 Just browse through the recipes I have here.

 If you would like to join the Paleo Facebook group you can.
 Sometimes I get a lot of good ideas off of there.
 You can join the group.
-It’s called My Natural Family – Paleo Recipes, Life and Health and follow the link.
+It’s called Paleo Recipes and Support and follow the link.

 9 Quick Paleo Breakfast Recipes